VatsalJagani/splunk-app-action/README.md

 # splunk-app-action
 * Github Action to automatically generate Splunk App and Add-on builds, run app-inspect checks (with the App-Inspect/Splunkbase API) on commit/push etc on GitHub repo.
 It also performs Splunk cloud checks.
-* It also has capability to generate build based on UCC Generator function for Add-ons.
+* It also has capability to generate build based on UCC Generator (`ucc-gen`) function [Splunk Add-on UCC Framework](https://splunk.github.io/addonfactory-ucc-generator/) for Add-ons.
 * It has some common utilities needed for Splunk Apps and Add-ons.
 * It also works in Private Repositories on GitHub.